 The impacts analysis summarizes several different geographic focused scenarios pertaining to locatable, leasable, and salable minerals.
-For the purposes of this Draft Environmental Impact Statement, a significant impact on the mineral resources is considered to be the withdrawal of those classified as either moderate or high potential.
+For purposes of this EIS, a significant impact on mineral resources is considered to be the withdrawal of those classified as either moderate or high potential.
 The resource potential classification takes into account the resource occurrences, geologic relationship, and historic production for each mineral resource.